Listen to this article

 One of my favorite Michael Jordan quotes outlines how many times he's failed and that those failures fueled his success.

-Our view of what leadership is and how we should lead is defined by our culture and can be skewed by movies, experience, and our own implicit leadership theories.
+Our view of leadership can be a bit skewed by movies, articles, experience, and our own implicit leadership theories.
 Let me be really clear, you will make leadership mistakes… because you are human.

 So let's look at some of the most frequent leadership mistakes that I've run across in my executive coaching and conducting leadership training.